 Costa Rica’s long-term goal of net-zero emissions in 2050 stated in the National Decarbonisation Plan is very close to our “1.5 Paris Agreement compatible” range.
 If Costa Rica were to update its NDC in line with its National Decarbonisation Plan, we would rate it “1.5°C Paris Agreement compatible.”
 The “1.5°C Paris Agreement compatible” rating indicates that Costa Rica’s climate commitment in 2050 is consistent with holding warming well below 2°C, and limiting warming to 1.5°C. Costa Rica’s commitment does not require other countries to make comparably deeper reductions or greater effort, and is in the most stringent part of its Fair Share range.

 The CAT ratings are based on climate commitments in NDCs.
 If the CAT were to rate Costa Rica’s projected emissions levels in 2030 under current policies, we would rate Costa Rica “2°C compatible,” indicating that Costa Rica’s current policies in 2030 are within the range of what is considered to be a fair share of global effort but is not consistent with the Paris Agreement.

-Further information about the risks and impacts associated with the temperature levels of each of the categories.
+Further information about the risks and impacts associated with the temperature levels of each of the categories is available here.